What is Operation ID?

 "Burglary is the most frequently committed crime in the United States.
 By participating in Operation Identification you are taking one important step to protect your possessions from burglary and theft."

 How To Participate

-To participate in Operation Identification call the University Police Department and ask about borrowing an electric engraving tool.
-If they have one available, it can be picked up at the front counter at our main police station located at 706 Waterloo Road.
+To participate in Operation Identification call the University of North Alabama Police Department at 256-765-4357 and ask about borrowing an electric engraving tool.
+If we have one available, it can be picked up at the front counter at the police station in the basement of Keller Hall.
 There is no charge to use the engraver, however it must be returned within forty-eight hours.
 If an engraver is not available, they can be purchased at any hardware store at very little expense.

 Mark These Possessions

 The items listed below are those most commonly stolen from homes, cars and businesses:

 - Car Audio Systems

 If you choose to photograph your possessions, use a Polaroid or digital camera.
 Do not use a 35mm; you do not know who is developing your film.